 I am a licensed clinical psychologist, in private practice since 2006.
 I received my doctorate in clinical psychology from Georgia State University, training with some of the most revered clinicians in the field.
-I completed my post-doctoral training at Emory University, and have experience working, teaching, and supervising in a variety of mental health settings, including hospitals and university counseling centers.
+I completed my internship and post-doctoral training at Emory University, and have experience working, teaching, and supervising in a variety of mental health settings, including hospitals and university counseling centers.
 My passion, however, is private practice where I can offer my clients the most flexibility and creativity in the way we work together.
+I offer individual therapy, working primarily with adults.
+I also offer supervision and consultation services to other mental health trainees and colleagues, and often serve as a consultant or guest for media, television, and podcasts.

 As a generalist, I am able to treat most concerns people bring to therapy.
 However, my specific areas of interest and experience include:

-I am "classically trained" in interpersonal and humanistic psychotherapy, but I also utilize contemporary treatment paradigms including Acceptance and Commitment Therapy (ACT) and Internal Family Systems (IFS).
-Both frameworks are non-pathologizing, and work effectively for clients “stuck in their heads” and unable to move forward with value-driven choices.
-In session, we learn to recognize and invite the protective "Parts" of ourselves that often "step in" when we feel vulnerable, but sometimes get in the way of greater connection and fulfillment.
-Together we will explore how to get "Self" back in the driver's seat, so that your values are honored and life goals can be reached.
+I am classically trained in interpersonal and humanistic psychotherapies, but I also utilize contemporary treatment models including Acceptance and Commitment Therapy (ACT), Mindfulness-Based Self-Compassion (MBSC), and Internal Family Systems (IFS).
+These frameworks are non-pathologizing and work effectively for clients "stuck in their heads" and unable to move forward with value-driven, self-compassionate choices.
+In session, we learn to recognize and invite the protective "Parts" of ourselves that often step in when we feel vulnerable, but sometimes get in the way of greater connection, self-acceptance, and fulfillment.
+Together we will explore how to get "Self" back in the driver's seat, so that your values are honored and life goals can be reached with optimal emotional resilience.

 If you would like to use your health insurance benefits to help pay for therapy, you must first find out if your plan carries "out-of-network" benefits.
 After each visit, I provide a statement called a "superbill" which has all the necessary information your insurance company will need in order to reimburse you a portion of my fee.
 Given that plan benefits vary, I suggest that you call your insurance carrier directly for accurate information about exactly what your plan covers.
 We can discuss any questions you have about fees, insurance, and payment options during our initial consultation.